This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your procedure:

 You may pass some air that is left in your colon.
-When your caregiver sees that you are okay, you will be allowed to change clothes and go home.
-If your caregiver wants you to stay in the hospital, you will be taken back to your hospital room.
+When your healthcare provider sees that you are okay, you will be allowed to change clothes and go home.
+If your healthcare provider wants you to stay in the hospital, you will be taken back to your hospital room.

 CONTACT YOUR HEALTHCARE PROVIDER IF: